 Alan earned his medical degree at Case Western Reserve University School of Medicine.
-He completed a residency in neurology and a fellowship in open complex spine surgery at the University of Pittsburgh Medical Center.
+He completed a residency in neurological surgery and a fellowship in open complex spine surgery at the University of Pittsburgh Medical Center.
 He also completed a fellowship in minimally invasive complex spine surgery at the Barrow Neurological Institute.

 Case Western Reserve University, MD, 2015

-University of Pittsburgh, Neurology, 2022
+University of Pittsburgh Medical Center, Neurosurgery, 2022

 Barrow Neurological Institute, Minimally Invasive Complex Spine Surgery, 2023